Covalent Bond

 Also known as: molecular bond

-A bond formed when two atoms share one or more pairs of electrons, holding them together.
-Most organic molecules (including life) are held together by covalent bonds.
+A chemical bond formed when two atoms share one or more pairs of valence electrons, creating a strong attractive force that holds them together as.

 ๐Ÿ’ก Intuition